-This is a simple GDPR compliance checklist for controllers that you can use to ensure you have considered most important aspects of the GDPR.
-Before starting, you should first determine whether you process personal data as a “controller” or “processor”.
+This is a simple GDPR compliance checklist for data controllers that you can use to ensure you have considered most important aspects of the General Data Protection Regulation.
+It will allow you to identify gaps in your current data processing operations which should be fixed to achieve GDPR compliance.
+Before starting, you should first determine whether you process personal data as a “data controller” or “data processor”.
 The definition of these two terms can be found in our “GDPR Basics: Are you a Controller or a Processor?” article.

 Conduct information audit to map personal data flows